MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-identifiers.md

 | S-1-5 | NT Authority | A SID that represents an identifier authority. |
 | S-1-5-80-0 | All Services | A group that includes all service processes configured on the system.
 Membership is controlled by the operating system.|

 The following table lists the predefined identifier authority constants.
-The first four values are used with universal well-known SIDs, and the rest of the values are used with well-known SIDs in the Windows operating systems that are designated in the "Applies to" list at the beginning of the article.
+The first four values are used with universal well-known SIDs, and the rest of the values are used with well-known SIDs in the Windows operating systems in the "Applies to" list at the beginning of the article.

 | Identifier authority | Value | SID string prefix |
 | - | - | - |